noredlace/qmk_lizard/layouts/community/ergodox/supercoder/readme.md

 ### To use it...

-To use this piece of top quality engineering, you must compile it on your own:
+To use this piece of top quality engineering, you can either [download the hex file][hex] we have prepared for you, or you can compile it on your own:

  [hex]: https://raw.githubusercontent.com/algernon/ergodox-supercoder/master/supercoder.hex